LeaVerou/htest/docs/define/README.md

 There are also the following checking functions that can be used directly:
 - `equals()`: Check if the result is equal to the expected value.

-Instead of providing a custom checking function, you can also tweak the one used by hTest.
+Instead of providing a custom checking function, you can also tweak the default one.
 Simply pass an object literal with desired options as the value of `check`, and hTest will produce the right checking function for you.

 #### Examples